Mayo Field (Rochester, Minnesota)

 Mayo Field is a stadium in Rochester, Minnesota.
-The ballpark is primarily used for baseball and is the home field of the Rochester Honkers baseball team, part of the Northwoods League.
+The ballpark is primarily used for baseball and was the home field of the Rochester Honkers baseball team, part of the Northwoods League.
 The stadium is able to hold 3,570 people.
+The Honkers went on hiatus after the 2026 season saying that increasing structural maintenance costs due to aging and deterioration of the stadium made it impractical to continue there.